Improved description of nuclear charge radii: Global trends beyond $N=28$ shell closure: Theoretical framework

 \section{Theoretical framework}

-The relativistic mean field (RMF) theory with different parametric versions has made considerable success in describing various phenomena in nuclear physics~\cite{PhysRevLett.77.3963,Vretenar:2005zz,Liang:2014dma,jie2016relativistic,Cao:2003yn,PhysRevC.67.034312,PhysRevC.69.054303,PhysRevC.68.034323,MENG2006470,PhysRevC.82.011301,PhysRevC.85.024312, PhysRevC.92.024324,NIKSIC20141808,SUN2018530,PhysRevC.102.024314,Zhang:2021ize,Rong:2023tdl}.
+The relativistic mean-field (RMF) theory with different parametric versions has made considerable success in describing various phenomena in nuclear physics~\cite{PhysRevLett.77.3963,Vretenar:2005zz,Liang:2014dma,jie2016relativistic,Cao:2003yn,PhysRevC.67.034312,PhysRevC.69.054303,PhysRevC.68.034323,MENG2006470,PhysRevC.82.011301,PhysRevC.85.024312, PhysRevC.92.024324,NIKSIC20141808,SUN2018530,PhysRevC.102.024314,Zhang:2021ize,Rong:2023tdl}.
 In this work, the standard non-linear self-coupling Lagrangian density is employed~\cite{Ring:1997tc}.
 The Dirac equations with effective fields $S(\mathbf{r})$ and $V(\mathbf{r})$ are derived through variational principle.
-To obtain the ground state properties of finite nuclei, the quadrupole deformation parameter $\beta_{20}$ becomes constraint in the self-consistent iterative process.
-Therefore, the Hamiltonian formalism can be recalled as follows
+To obtain the ground-state properties of finite nuclei, the quadrupole deformation parameter $\beta_{20}$ becomes constrained in the self-consistent iterative process.
+Therefore, the Hamiltonian formalism can be recalled as follows:

-where $M$ is the mass of nucleon, $\lambda$ is the spring constant and $\mathbf{Q}$ is the intrinsic quadrupole moment.
+where $M$ is the mass of nucleon, $\lambda$ is the spring constant, and $\mathbf{Q}$ is the intrinsic quadrupole moment.
 Those values of $\beta_{20}$ are changed from $-0.50$ to $0.50$ with the interval range of $0.01$.